Kit Evolution: Who wears what because of whom?

 Let’s dial back to one of the oldest clubs around, Nottingham Forest.
 Founded in 1865, the club was inspired by the red of the hero of the recent Italian unification, Giuseppe Garibaldi.
 Forest were among the first in the world to wear red – there weren’t many clubs around at that point anyway, just two years after the Football Association rule book was agreed.

-A new club from southeast London, Dial Square FC of Woolwich (now known as Arsenal), had three members join from Forest – Charlie Bates, Fred Beardsley and Bill Parr – who brought the kit south with them.
-Woolwich Arsenal in turn grew in stature, with neighbours Charlton Athletic borrowing the kit in 1905 and the Addicks still wear red today.
-The following year, Sparta Prague president Dr. Petrik visited London and was inspired by Woolwich Arsenal to swap his club’s colours to red shirts with white sleeves while retaining black socks.
+A new club from southeast London, Dial Square FC of Woolwich (now known as Arsenal), had three members join from Forest – Charlie Bates, Fred Beardsley and Bill Parr – who brought the kit south with them (although I have seen Arsenal historians argue that it’s the other way round).
+In 1906, Sparta Prague president Dr. Petrik visited London and was inspired by Woolwich Arsenal to swap his club’s colours to red shirts with white sleeves while retaining black socks.
 The top brass at Braga of Portugal also took inspiration from Arsenal.

 Meanwhile, Forest toured Buenos Aires and Rosario in 1905, thrashing five local sides by margins of between 5-0 and 13-1.
 Arístides Langone, president of Club Atlético Independiente, attended a 6-0 Forest win over top Anglo-Argentine side, Alumni.
 He promptly changed Independiente’s shirt from white and blue to red, retaining blue shorts.